Mryan2005/Mryan2005/README.md

 ## Who I am

 I am Mryan2005.
-My real name is Zhizhong Yan, and when I was young, my dad taught me how to use computers.
+My real name is YAN Zhizhong, and when I was young, my dad taught me how to use computers.
 Since then, I have developed a keen interest in computers and taught myself software development.
 Currently, I am studying at SSPU.

 I have no idea why I love developing software.
 Maybe it's because I have an interest in computers, or I like to live lazily, but you know, when you go to live in idleness, you need a lot of things to be ready for it, and so do I.